 Find the user you want to remove the license for, then select their name.

 On the Licenses and Apps tab, clear the Microsoft Power BI check box.

 Select Save changes.

 How do I know when new users have joined my tenant?

 Users who have joined your tenant as part of this program are assigned a unique license that you can filter on within your active user pane in the admin dashboard.

-To create this new view, in the Admin center, go to Users > Active Users, and on the Select a View menu, select New View.
-Name your new view, and under Assigned license, select Microsoft Power BI.
+To create this new view, in the admin center, follow the steps to in Create a custom user view.
+Under Assigned product license, select Microsoft Power BI.
 After the new view has been created, you will be able to see all the users in your tenant who have enrolled in this program.